 Statistical calculation of the natural variation, based on the observed level of deviation from average, in a process.
 Under normal conditions, results will fall between the upper and lower limits calculated.
 Data points outside these limits are normally the result of a “special cause”; something exceptional has happened.

-An internal activity or capability that is central to the organisation’s competitiveness, profitability or efficiency.
+An internal activity or capability that is central to the organization’s competitiveness, profitability or efficiency.

-The key activities undertaken by the organisation to create value for its customers.
+The key activities undertaken by the organization to create value for its customers.

 Corporate Social Responsibility

 Corporate citizenship whereby an organization considers its responsibility to the community and environment(s) in which it operates and takes responsibility for its actions to ensure positive impacts for all its stakeholders not just its customers, people, and shareholders.

 A systematic approach to estimating the potential benefits of a course of action compared to the costs incurred by taking that action.

 The generation of ideas for new or improved products, services, processes, systems or social interactions.

 Something without which a successful outcome is impossible and for which no substitute is available.
 Often abbreviated to “CSF”.

 A structured approach for determining the factors that, from the customer’s perspective, are critical to the quality of the end product or service being delivered.

 The specific collection of Values and Norms that are shared by people and groups in an organization that control the way they interact with each other and with stakeholders outside the organization.